Analogue of the Galois Theory for normal fields and B-extensions (characteristic free approach): Analogue of the Galois correspondence for purely inseparable field extensions

 \section{Analogue of the Galois correspondence for purely inseparable field extensions}

 In this section, $K$ is a field of characteristic $p$ and $L/K$ is a purely inseparable finite field extension.
+In this section, the concepts of balanced and dominant Lie algebras are introduced.
+These are the key concepts in the analogue of the Galois correspondence for purely inseparable field extensions.

 Theorem \ref{C24Mar25} provides an explicit description of the algebra of differential operators $\CD (L/K)$.
-Theorem \ref{D24Mar25} is an analogue of the Galois Theory for purely inseparable field extensions that establishes a bijection between subfields and the algebras of differential operators.\\
+Theorem \ref{D24Mar25} is an analogue of the Galois Theory for purely inseparable field extensions that establishes a bijection between subfields and the algebras of differential operators (Theorem \ref{D24Mar25}.(1,2)) and a bijection between subfields and the dominant Lie algebras (Theorem \ref{D24Mar25}.(3,4)).\\

 {\bf Description of the algebra of differential operators on a purely inseparable finite field extension.} Theorem \ref{C24Mar25} provides an explicit description of the algebra of differential operators $\CD (L/K)$ for a purely inseparable finite field extension $L/K$ in characteristic $p$.